kestral246/tunnelmaker/README.md

 - Requires "tunneling" privilege, and checks protections before digging.
 - No crafting recipe, so needs to be given to player.
 - Works in both creative and survival modes, but tunneling does not place any nodes into user's inventory.
+- Supports client-side translation files.
+Currently only have Russian and my attempt at a French translation. **Other languages will be gratefully accepted.** Reference template file is available in locale directory.

 ![Bike path up mountain](images/bike_path.png "Bike path up mountain")

 Controls
 --------
 - **Left-click:** Super dig one node.
 One click digs any node (non-repeating) and places it in player's inventory.
 However, it can't be used to pick up dropped items.
 - **Shift-left-click:** Bring up User Options menu (see below).
-Can also use Aux-right-click, which is needed for Android.
+Can also use Aux-right-click, which is currently needed for Android.
 - **Right-click:** Dig tunnel in direction player pointed.
 Note that this won't place any of the dug nodes in player's inventory.
 - **Shift-right-click:** Cycle through vertical digging modes, up, down, and horizontal.

 How to enable
 -------------
 - Install tunnelmaker mod, requires default and stairs.
-For much smoother bike path ramps, I recommend that the angledstairs mod also be installed, but it's not required.
+For nicer bike path ramps, I recommend installing the angledstairs mod, which was used for the picture above, but it's not required.
 - Grant player "tunneling" privilege (/grant &lt;player&gt; tunneling).
 - To give player a tunnelmaker tool use (/give &lt;player&gt; tunnelmaker:tool1).